Updated May 25th, 2021. To obtain adequate resources to build and maintain a good intranet, it must be perceived as mission critical.

-Getting everyone on board with a new intranet can be an exhausting process; especially if your stakeholders are having difficulty seeing the same value you do.
+Getting everyone on board with a new intranet is a lot of work; especially if your stakeholders are having difficulty seeing the same value you do.

 What can help?
 Align the intranet with your company's strategic plans.